Dateline: Saturday, July 3rd, 2021.

 FRESH AIR AND PURIFIED AIR

 The CDC maintains that exchanging room air with fresh, outside air is an arrow in the quiver of a COVID-19 risk mitigation plan.
-As such, even in the dead of winter, we are committed to opening windows in guest rooms upon departure of prior guests.
+Unlike most hotels, our windows do open, so we will take advantage of that for your and our safety.
+As such we are committed to opening windows in guest rooms upon departure of prior guests.
 Those windows will be open for a couple of hours to circulate the fresh air into the rooms.
-Yes, it’ll get cold in those rooms and our heating bill will take a big hit.
-But, unlike most hotels, our windows do open, so we will take advantage of that for your and our safety.

 Though not required by any State or Federal standard or guideline, we’ve decided to invest in air purification for the dining room.
 You’ll find two Blueair Blue Pure 211+ Air Purifiers in the dining room.
+They will be in use if it’s too hot, cold or rainy for the windows to be open in the dining room.
 These HEPA compliant purifiers are top rated units by both Consumer Reports and Good Housekeeping and are proven effective at removing viruses from the air.
 That said, none have yet been tested for COVID-19 removal.
 Nonetheless we felt something that has proven effective in removing other viruses could provide additional mitigation for both our guests and us in a space where people are gathering for breakfast and/or evening pizza.

 A CLEAN AND HEALTHY ENVIRONMENT, AS ALWAYS

 The safety of you and our team members is our highest priority.
 To achieve that purpose, we have implemented enhanced cleaning and sanitary measures at the Inn.
 The American Hotel & Lodging Association has, following CDC guidance, developed a new set of standards to ensure the safety of guests and staff.
 As well, Select Registry has established a set of Select Safe COVID safety standards.
 We have fully implemented these standards at the Wolf Cove Inn.
 Please feel free to read the Safe Stay standards.